 Any professional chef or home cook knows that you’ve got to have the right tools for the job.
 More important than the right tools are tools that are in the best condition possible.
 Your knives need to be sharp and ready for all the slicing, dicing, and mincing you do every day, and learning how to sharpen your kitchen knives can take as much time and practice as learning how to use them.

-How to Sharpen Your Kitchen Knives
+How to Sharpen a Kitchen Knife at Home

-Now that you know what to keep in mind when it comes to sharpening your kitchen knives, let’s examine the different methods available – and why letting a professional do the job is not only easier for you but better for your knives.
+Now that you know what to keep in mind when it comes to sharpening your kitchen knives, let’s examine the different methods available – and why letting a professional do the job is not only easier for you, but better for your knives.

-Knife Sharpening Tools
+Types of Knife Sharpening Tools

 There are a few different tools available for sharpening your kitchen knives, from sharpening rods and whetstones to electric sharpeners, but each also has some downsides.

-Aside from mistaking them as an actual sharpening tools, sharpening rods aren’t as easy to use as professional chefs make it look.
+Aside from mistaking them as actual sharpening tools, sharpening rods aren’t as easy to use as professional chefs make it look.
 Remember the part about geometry?
 Knife blades can have different edge types, including serrated and non-serrated, or straight edged, and can be single bevel (sharpened on one side) or double bevel (sharpened on both sides).

-Also called a whetstone, a knife sharpening stone is a mildly abrasive block that you glide your knife blade across in a back and forth motion.
-This sharpening tool creates a new edge by removing a small amount of metal from the blade and it comes in a variety of grits, which refers to the size of the abrasive particles on the stone, from low grit whetstones used to repair chips and sharpen dull blades to extremely high grit whetstones used to create the sharpest edge possible with a mirror finish.
+Also called a sharpening stone, a whetstone is a mildly abrasive block that you glide your knife blade across in a back-and-forth motion.
+This sharpening tool creates a new edge by removing a small amount of metal from the blade.
+It also comes in a variety of grits, which refers to the size of the abrasive particles on the stone, from low grit whetstones used to repair chips and sharpen dull blades to extremely high grit whetstones used to create the sharpest edge possible with a mirror finish.

 The Electric Sharpener